brillout/goldpage/docs/readme.template.md

 By controlling the rendering of your pages you can add providers for Redux, GraphQL, etc.

-See !VAR|LINK CONTROL_RENDERING for how to take over control of the rendering of your pages.
+See !VAR|LINK RENDER_HOW for how to take over control of the rendering of your pages.

 Examples:
 - [/examples/react-router](/examples/react-router)